 Crafting for fun, or for gifts for friends, is different than running a craft business.
 As I mentioned above, you’ll need to form some type of legal business and pay taxes.
 You’ll also need to pay close attention to supplies, what they cost, and how much to charge in order to make a profit.

-I hope you’ve found this article helpful and that you are excited to start, and/or grow, your own craft business.
-Don’t forget to bookmark this post, and share it using the social sharing buttons below.
+I hope you’ve found this selling crafts and art guide helpful; and that you are excited to start, and/or grow, your own art and craft business.
+Don’t forget to bookmark this post, and share it with your friends via your social media channels.
+For more posts and tips on art, crafting, and design; check out my creative hub Art, Crafting, and Design Tips.